GeorgeHernandez/GeorgeHernandez/Heuristics.md

 # 1. My Favorite Heuristics

 Here are some of my favorite heuristics.
 A [heuristics](https://en.wikipedia.org/wiki/Heuristic) is any approach to problem solving or self-discovery that employs a practical method that is not guaranteed to be optimal, perfect, or rational, but is nevertheless sufficient for reaching an immediate, short-term goal or approximation.
-It doesn't matter how a heuristic was derived as long as it is helpful.
-(The curious and intellectually honest probably want to dig into the derivation.)
-If it isn't helpful, don't use it.
+The origin of a heuristic doesn't matter (when, who, where, how, why, etc.), as long as it is helpful.
+(The curious and intellectually honest should want to dig into the derivation, political context, etc..
+If a heuristic isn't helpful, then don't use it.

 - [1.
 My Favorite Heuristics](#1-my-favorite-heuristics)
     - [1.1.
 Epistemology](#11-epistemology)